$\texttt{slick}$: Modeling a Universe of Molecular Line Luminosities in Hydrodynamical Simulations: slick on Simba

 We build our light cones based on the code methodology developed in \cite{lovell_reproducing_2021}.
 Initially, a predefined sky area is assumed, which sets the comoving distance covered by the light cone in each snapshot.
 Depending on the chosen sky area and the redshift of the snapshot, the simulation volume might be too small to cover the observed area.
 To address this problem, we choose a random line-of-sight alignment axis, and randomly translate the volume along the plane of the sky direction.
 Then we stitch each consecutive snapshot along this line-of-sight.

-In Fig.~\ref{fig:lc} we use an area $A = 0.5$ deg$^2$, and paint CO(1-0) (top panel), [\ion{C}{1}](1-0) (middle panel), and [\ion{C}{2}] (bottom panel) luminosities on each galaxy.
-In the current setup, which is intended just for quick visualization, the comoving distance between each snapshot is larger than the size of the 25 Mpc/h box, hence we see some gaps between higher redshifts.
+We show light cones for different lines spanning $z=0$ to $z=10$ in Fig.~\ref{fig:lc}.
+We use an area $A = 0.5$ deg$^2$, and paint CO(1-0) (top panel), [\ion{C}{1}](1-0) (middle panel), and [\ion{C}{2}] (bottom panel) luminosities on each galaxy of the light cone.
+To paint all 504,420 galaxies of the light cone we used our RF ML model trained on 4,000 galaxies.
+As we run the full-RT version of {\sc slick} on more clouds/galaxies, we will increase our training dataset and improve predictions.